Warzone2100/warzone2100/tools/blender/2.9x/docs/Animation_Guide.md

 You are not limited to 4 frames.
 You can make smooth and high quality animations, by utilizing more frames.
 If you have more frames than you can fit in a row inside a texture, put the remaining frames in another wow below he first one.

 Here is an example.
 Using a simple 8 blade fan design, we can animate 45 degrees rotation as a cyclic animation.
 Why 45 degrees?
 Because rotating the 8bladed fan 45 degrees returns the symmetrical fan into its starting position.
 Using 20 images, 100x100 pixels rotating each by 2.25 degrees to the previous one.
-The rate set to 200 and wight and height set to 0.049 since that is the size of one image that we have to move.
+The rate set to 200, wight and height set to 0.049 since that is the size of one image that we have to move.
 And here it is:

 ![](./008.png)